taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

+-Support for 44 exchanges, and 81 market pairings (country fiat currency or secondary crypto).

 -Secure HTTPS (SSL) and Username / password protection in the portfolio interface for privacy / security.

 -Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.